 |CANADIAN IMPERIAL BANK OF COMMERCE||Financials||2.08|

 Investing during challenging times

-We should note that given the impact of the Coronavirus pandemic on the worldwide economy, the typical performance of many sectors and investment vehicles have been negatively impacted.
+We should note that given the impact of the coronavirus pandemic on the worldwide economy, the typical performance of many sectors and investment vehicles has been negatively impacted.
 High dividend-paying ETFs in Canada are no exception.
 Moreover, it’s important to look at the history of each ETF to get a full view of performance over time.

 As a result, there are general formulas that have been touted to guide investors – such as having low-risk investments as a percentage of your portfolio equivalent to your age (for example 60 years of age = 60% non-risky holdings).
-But those rules of thumb may not be applicable in unpredictable economies.
+Keep in mind, these rules of thumb may not be applicable in unpredictable economies.

 A reminder of how we can help

-Advisorsavvy can help because we provide a roster of reputable advisors from which you can choose a resource.
-In fact, our goal is to help Canadian consumers confidently connect with great financial advisors.
+Advisorsavvy provides a roster of reputable advisors so you can find the best professional for your needs.
+Our goal is to help Canadian consumers confidently connect with great financial advisors.

-We have created a free service that helps consumers find and rate local investment, financial and insurance professionals through a collective knowledge base of online feedback and reviews.
-Now, Canadians have the ability to sort and filter professional advisors by ratings, categories, language, fees, location and over 15 specialties as well as help with choosing the best dividend ETFs in Canada
+Our free service helps consumers find and rate local investment, financial, and insurance professionals through a collective knowledge base of online feedback and reviews.
+Now, Canadians have the ability to sort and filter professional advisors by ratings, categories, language, fees, location, and over 15 specialties.